DC Presidents: Re-formation and re-naming

-Second Disbandment
+Second disbandment

 On 7 April 2014, the DC Presidents announced on their Facebook page that they had to solve some internal problems and as a result it meant that the club had pulled out of the 2014 season.

-Re-Formation
+Re-formation

 The DC Presidents reformed in 2017 under the new Chairman and CEO Mark Quinn, with Vice Chairman Andrew Goodfellow alongside of him, from there they began a campaign of recruiting which saw the club grow very quickly from a small handful of members recruited from the past team to a strong team which grows week on week.
 As of the April the team has grown to a respectable 35 members.

 The DC Presidents are currently in the association stage of joining BAFA League in 2018.

+DC Presidents have attracted such star players as Phillip Applegarth who has had a successful stint with the club since joining the sport.

-Club Uniform
+Club uniform

 The DC Presidents sport a Royal blue, red and white Jersey with a white helmet featuring a red face cage and their logo along the side, matching bottoms and socks.